 What is Pu-erh Tea?

 Ancient cultures brewed pu-erh tea at temperatures higher than herbal teas.
-Set your water temperature at approximately 212 degrees F when preparing your tea.
-If that doesn’t work for you, then the take up the America’s way of brewing by using a teapot.
+Set your water temperature to approximately 212 degrees F when preparing your tea.
+If that doesn’t work for you, then take up America’s way of brewing by using a teapot.
 Otherwise, traditional Asian cultures used a gaiwan, or a bowl with a lid, to brew their tea.
 This version of brewing produces a more flavorful taste in comparison to the American way.
-Here below is step by step guide for brewing Pu-erh Tea.
+Here below is a step-by-step guide for brewing Pu-erh Tea.

 Step 1: Preparation

 Pu-erh tea can be obtained from your markets as a loose leaf, a solid brick, a solid cake, or a solid ball.
-The loose leaf is prepared as you would any other herbal tea with a loose leaf.
+The loose leaf is prepared as you would any other herbal tea with a loose-leaf.
 Otherwise, finely separate the leaf from solid bricks, cakes, or balls depending on the amount that you want to brew.
-A good rule of thumb is to use 1 gram of pu-erh tea per each 15 millimeters of water.
+A good rule of thumb is to use 1 gram of pu-erh tea for every 15 millimeters of water.